AcademiaSinicaNLPLab/SinicaSemanticParser/README.md

 A fast way to setup this system for Linux/Mac users:

-just run: `./setup.sh`

-and jump to `step 4` below to lunch the server!
+- run: `./setup.sh` and jump to `step 4` below to lunch the server!

 ---